Killeroo/PowerPing/README.md

 	 --i ttl		 Time To Live
 	 --in interval   Interval between each ping (in milliseconds) --4             Force using IPv4

+	 --graph address Ping an address, display results in graph view

      --whoami        Location info for current host
      --location addr Location info for an address